New Home Technology- What Should You Consider When Building a New Home?

 https://www.safewise.com/blog/home-automation-guide-for-beginners/

-/in Home Automation, Product /by Paul IngramThere are many circumstances in which you might wish to know who is at your door, like when you’re expecting the delivery of your latest online purchase, or a friend is arriving from out of town, but you can’t stay home all day to greet them.
-The great thing is, in the age of the smartphone, you now can do just that with the addition of a video doorbell to your front door.
+/in Home Automation, Product /by Christine HammondThere are many circumstances in which you might wish to know who is at your door, like when you’re expecting the delivery of your latest online purchase, or a friend is arriving from out of town, but you can’t stay home all day to greet them.
+The great thing is, in the age of the smartphone, you now can do just that with the addition of video doorbells to your front door.
 Video doorbells have been gaining in popularity over the last year as homeowners are catching on to their many benefits!
 They are affordable, connect to your existing doorbell setup, are easy to install, and work with your home’s WiFi system.

 How it works